wasp-lang/open-saas/blog/src/content/docs/guides/file-uploading.md

 If you're looking to upload files to the app server, you can use the Multer middleware to handle file uploads.
 This will allow you to store files on your server and is a good option if you need a quick and dirty, free solution for simple file uploads.

-Below is a [GitHub Gist](https://gist.github.com/infomiho/ec379df4e33f3ae3410a251ba3aa81af) that shows you how to set up file uploads using Multer in your app:
+Below are GitHub Gists that show you how to set up file uploads using Multer in your app:

+### Wasp version 0.12 & higher

 <script src="https://gist.github.com/infomiho/ec379df4e33f3ae3410a251ba3aa81af.js"></script>